 All FMPs must comply with MSA's ten national standards.
 For example, all FMPs must specify objective and measurable criteria for determining when a stock is overfished or when overfishing is occurring, and to establish measures for rebuilding the stock.
 FMPs must also establish a mechanism for specifying annual catch limits at a level that prevents overfishing.

-The annual catch limits and accompanying accountability measures were officially put in place for all federally managed fisheries in the 2012 fishing season.
+The annual catch limits and accompanying accountability measures were officially put in place for all federally managed fisheries.
 Pursuant to the MSA, NOAA is required to provide an annual report to Congress on the status of U.S. fisheries.
-The 2013 Report on the Status of U.S. Fisheries reported that since 2000 alone, 36 once-depleted fish populations have been rebuilt to healthy levels.
+The 2019 Report on the Status of U.S. Fisheries reported that overfishing is at a record low, with 93% of fish stocks being fished at an appropriate rate.
+Since 2000, more than 47 at-risk fish populations have been restored.